kleinbottle/swanlotus/content/blogs/most-scary-experience/most-scary-experience.md

 "Let me explain the context," he said after a few moments.
 "It was a good six months ago.
 I was laid up in bed for eight days with influenza.
 I was isolated in my room so as not to spread the virus to others.
 Those eight days were restful but when I recall them now, they feel like a blur.
 I cannot recall individual days or daily experiences.
 But on the day I became well enough to leave my isolation, I got up from bed and felt that I had _nothing more to accomplish in the world_.
 It was not a result of thought but what I may call _pure knowing_."

-"So, it was a more extreme form of your PhD-thesis-withdrawal syndrome?"
+"So, it was a more extreme form of your unfinished-PhD-thesis-withdrawal syndrome?"
 I asked.

 Sol nodded.
 "What was strange was that this 'no unfinished business' feeling was not triggered by any event, although it coincided with my recovery from influenza.
-It was then, and then alone, that I came to realize that we are all cosily bound to our earthly existence by the demands of our unfulfilled tasks, like we are bound to the earth by gravity.
+It was then, and then alone, that I came to realize that _we are all cosily bound to our earthly existence by the demands of our unfulfilled tasks, like we are bound to the earth by gravity_.
 One who has no unfinished tasks on earth is ready to be whisked away, not by his or her own volition, but by frugal Dame Nature herself.
 Why keep a person on earth, who has fulfilled every earthly purpose?"

 "It seems that unfulfilled tasks are like the desires that the Lord Buddha talked about," I interjected.